Divorce Prevention - and When You Need a Divorce Attorney

 What can you do to reduce the odds of divorce?
 What steps can you take to try to keep the marriage together?
 And when do you need a divorce attorney?

 - Marrying after the age of 20 reduces the risk of divorce for the young couple.
-Waiting until age 25 reduces the odds even further.
+Waiting until age 25 reduces the odds even further, especially if you haven't had a lot of sexual partners prior to marriage.

-- Enjoy a long courtship, waiting at least a year before you get married.
+- Enjoy a long courtship; this involves waiting at least a year before you get married.
 Taking time to get to know one another helps each side determine if the other side is a match.
 It is better to break up with a boyfriend or girlfriend than it is to get divorced later.

 - Never get involved with someone who is currently married to someone else.
 Use caution when getting involved with someone who has a child by someone else.
 Marriages with step-children are more likely to end in divorce than first marriages without unrelated minor children.